-We plan to introduce Chinese cupping therapy at East West Lodge in early 2018.
+We plan to introduce Chinese cupping therapy at East West Lodge sometime in 2018.

 Chinese Cupping (bá guànr 拔罐儿)

 Traditional Chinese Cupping is a fantastic technique that provides a number of benefits and can improve your health.
 It is an excellent deep-tissue therapy as it reaches into tissues several inches deep below the skin.